Walter Hill: Screenwriter

-During this time Hill was writing screenplays at night and on the weekend.
+During this time Hill was writing screenplays on nights and on the weekends.

 "I began to read screenplays that were being made, and I hesitate to say this, but I guess I read them and said: 'Christ, I could do that.'"
 It took him "four to five years to write my first screenplay writing at night, while I still had another day job."

 He says one of his earlier works "was intensely personal about a love affair I had.
-It was terrible, I knew it.
+It was terrible, I knew it."
 It was not until he started writing in a more "structured narrative environment" that he "began to find my voice...
 I had a hard time finishing scripts.
 My problem was finding certain character narrative concerns.
 Once I finished scripts, I almost instantly made a living.
 Not only made a living, but got them made.
 From the time I finished them to the time they were getting made, making progress on the trail, that all happened pretty quickly.

 Hill later said, "I was very sympathetic and identified with the New Hollywood."
 But his films "are, or were, rather retro.
 That is to say, I didn't tackle subjects.
 I wanted to do genre films."

 Hill's first completed screenplay, a Western called Lloyd Williams and His Brother, was optioned by Joe Wizan.
 It was never made but the script was admired at Warner Bros who asked Hill to pitch some projects.
 He came up with a detective story, Hickey & Boggs and the studio agreed to finance a draft.
 "Detective films were very old hat, not the kind of thing a young screenwriter was going to pitch," recalls Hill.
 "I think they were intrigued, maybe fresh air could be blown into a venerable genre."

 Warners liked the Hickey & Boggs script and hired Hill to rewrite the script for The Thief Who Came to Dinner, for which he ended up getting sole credit.
 Hickey & Boggs was later sold to United Artists and rewritten by director Robert Culp.
 Hill said he felt the film "had some nice moments, but it was cast much differently than it was written.
 I wasn't too excited about it."